roma-p/vit/etc/j.md

-for first alpha: beeing able to store txt files (script / pitch etc)... so!
-- beeing able to create asset from file (not from template). x checkout: from package path / asset name - branch.
-- update: using the ref file.
-x tracked file udpate: store SHA and "is_editable" as two different informations (now if sha is None -> means file is readonly).
+for first alpha: beeing able to store txt files (script / pitch etc)... so! x beeing able to create asset from file (not from template). x checkout: from package path / asset name - branch. x update: using the ref file. x tracked file udpate: store SHA and "is_editable" as two different informations (now if sha is None -> means file is readonly).
-- vit update /path/to/file.ma -e shall be an autorized syntax.
+- vit update /path/to/file.ma -e shall be an autorized syntax. !!!!!!!!!!!

 # 03/08/22 -------------------------------------------------------------------